Good for business? Nike gets political with Kaepernick ad

 But other experts think the strength of Nike’s brand will help it weather the storm and perhaps benefit from it, too.
 Nike is one of the world’s largest sports apparel companies, with $34.5 billion in revenue last year.

-“What you stand for is almost as important as what you make,” BrandSimple marketing consultant Allen Adamson said.
+“What you stand for is almost as important as what you make,” said Allen Adamson, co-founder of marketing firm Metaforce.
 “It’s a polarized marketplace.
 No matter what you do, you offend some people.
 They’re focused on what they stand for, and if that upsets some users, so be it.”

 Robert Passikoff, founder of marketing consultancy Brand Keys, said an ad like Nike’s will divide people, but the outrage won’t last.

-Note: This article has been corrected to give the correct title for Allen Adamson.
-It’s co-founder of marketing firm Metaforce, not BrandSimple marketing consultant.